anweshaumich/DGM_parcomp/README.md

 the values are arranged in increasing order of estimated strength.

-# data.csv
-PTSD symptoms data used by Epskamp et al(2018).
+PTSD symptoms data used by Epskamp et al(2018) is kept in the software for testing purpose called data.csv.

-# distmiss.csv
+# 16PF_data_used
 16PF data filtered and adjusted by missing values